Danl2620/BoundlessReach/Journals/Factions.md

 > **Quirks:** Dependent on an addictive substance, Body augmentations are respected and valued
 > **Rumors:** Preparing a major offensive or operation, Vulnerable to attack or aggression

+The FC is the "tip of the spear" in the Outlands for the Terminus and Founder factions.

+They are helping build prisons, data nodes, and enforcing Terminus trade contracts among the various Outlander organizations.

 > [!oracle]- Faction: Infinite Accord
 > **Type:** Fringe Scavengers and Black Marketeers
 > **Leadership:**